 Portfolio & Sector Allocation

 All the above funds have returned around 20% or more in different time frames consistently, which is very encouraging when you want to invest in these funds.
-However our concentration this time is large cap oriented mutual funds, we are not including funds which have high concentration in midcap or small cap funds.
-Lets look at these mutual funds share in Large or Giant Companies.
-My criteria was to have at least 60%+ in Large/Giant Companies and around 50% allocation in the top sectors they invested in.
-We also have funds expense ratio which is around 2% for each of them .
+However our concentration this time is large-cap oriented mutual funds, we are not including funds that have a high concentration in midcap or small-cap funds.
+Let’s look at these mutual funds share in Large or Giant Companies.
+My criteria were to have at least 60%+ in Large/Giant Companies and around 50% allocation in the top sectors they invested in.
+We also have funds expense ratio which is around 2% for each of them.
 Read Magic of SIP

-Past performance is just one of the criteria we can look at, but it’s not enough and not a guarantee of how it will perform in future.
-Lets also look at who manages it and how these funds have done so far overall as per their mandate and investing philosophy.
-Please note, that we are talking about Growth option here and not dividend option.
+Past performance is just one of the criteria we can look at, but it’s not enough and not a guarantee of how it will perform in the future.
+Let’s also look at who manages it and how these funds have done so far overall as per their mandate and investing philosophy.
+Please note, that we are talking about the Growth option here and not the dividend option.

 HDFC Top 200

 HDFC Top 200 is one of the most well-known Mutual Funds in the country.
-It’s amazing performance of 26% CAGR in last 14 yrs is the proof.
-10 lacs invested in HDFC Top 200 since Inception is worth 2.54 crores (non taxable) today compared to 30 lacs in FD (taxable) .
-Some achievements of Fund’s are that in 2008 bear market, HDFC Top 200 was able to restrict its fall to 45% only, which was 11% less than its benchmark and 8% less than its category.
+It’s an amazing performance of 26% CAGR in the last 14 yrs is proof.
+10 lacs invested in HDFC Top 200 since Inception is worth 2.54 crores (non-taxable) today compared to 30 lacs in FD (taxable).
+Some achievements of funds are that in the 2008 bear market, HDFC Top 200 was able to restrict its fall to 45% only, which was 11% less than its benchmark and 8% less than its category.
 Prashant Jain is the Fund Manager of HDFC Top 200 and one of the best known and famous Fund managers in the country with a long term experience.

 DSP BlackRock Top 100 Equity